MicrosoftDocs/dynamics365smb-docs/business-central/ui-personalization-user.md

 - When you make changes to a card page that you open from a list, the changes take effect on all records that you open from that list.
 For example, let's say you open a specific customer from the Customers list page, and then personalize the page by adding a field.
 When you open other customers from the list, the field that you added is also shown.
 - Changes that you make affect all your Role Centers.
 For example, if you make a change to the Customer list when the Role Center is set to Business Manager, you also see the change on the **Customers** page when the Role Center is set to Sales Order Processor.
 - Changes to a page in a pane take effect on the page wherever it appears.
 - You can't personalize a page that's in [analysis mode](analysis-mode.md).
 The **Analyze** switch is deactivated.
-If you happen to switch to personalization mode while the page is in analysis mode, then analyze mode is automatically switched off.
+If you happen to switch to personalization mode while the page is in analysis mode, then analysis mode is automatically switched off.
 - Some pages have multiple page fields that map to the same source table.
 The pane shows both/all of those page fields independently.
 Showing/hiding/moving those fields is also independent without one affecting the other.
 - If a part or group is hidden, ghosted fields still show inside it, but you can't drag-and-drop or add/show that field until you make the group/part visible.